-Bridge Boston Charter School, which recently marked the 11th anniversary of its founding, has been working through their first year with Fishtank Math during the 2021–22 school year.
+Bridge Boston Charter School, which recently marked the 11th anniversary of its founding, began using Fishtank Math during the 2021–22 school year.
 They are participating in the Accelerating Mathematics Instruction program through the Massachusetts Department of Elementary and Secondary Education (DESE) for adopting new high-quality core instructional mathematics materials.

 This semester, we met with math specialist Diane CullenMoore, 3rd grade teacher Amanda Trecker, and 6th grade math teacher Claribel Aguilar to discuss their experience with Fishtank Math so far.

 Bridge Boston started out using Singapore Math and then spent several years with Eureka Math before beginning to look for another program that would offer students a more streamlined approach to grade-level math concepts and support teachers as they built their own confidence with the math.

 "With Eureka it always felt like there were five or six strategies taught for a single concept—so many ways, taught to such depth that 50% of the students didn't understand any of them really well," recalls Diane CullenMoore.
 She worried that students weren't developing the kind of trust or ownership of how the numbers worked that would serve them as they progressed.